appcypher/viper/NOTES.md

 #### SYNTACTIC AND SEMANTIC DIVERGENCE FROM PYTHON

 - Eval / exec
-    - Use of eval / exec
+    - There is no of eval or exec in Viper.

         ```py
         eval('2 + 3')
         ```